mhurd/kubernetes/README.md

 Repeat for all the nodes, you should probably reboot all the nodes now to get everything restarted.

 ### Setting up weave-net for pod networking - extra notes
-(doesn't seem required so far based on the instructions above) We need to prepare the kube-proxy configuration to set it up for using weave-net, run:
+**NOTE: This doesn't seem required so far based on the instructions above.**
+We need to prepare the kube-proxy configuration to set it up for using weave-net, run:
 ```bash
 kubectl -n kube-system edit ds kube-proxy